 Pay attention the next time your pet is approached by an unfamiliar person.
-Does he lick his lips?
+Do they lick their lips?

 Dogs lick for a wide variety of reasons, including communication, and licking is usually a normal behavior for them.
 Dogs love to explore with their mouths and tongues.
 However, if any licking behavior becomes persistent or excessive, it may be the sign of a medical or a behavioral disorder.